-Magic Lantern Montessori is a non-profit preschool, located in Rainier Valley.
-The school provides an intimate environment that nurtures children, parents, staff and emphasizes community and diversity through program teaching and family participation.
-The program provides a rich, diverse curriculum that touches on many different aspects of life, family and community.
-At Magic Lantern, we use the Montessori philosophy to create an environment that is creative and nurturing allowing the children to grow, learn and discover to their fullest potential.
-Our dedicated teachers and staff foster a strong sense of community; empower children to develop respect for self, others and the environment; and build a strong academic foundation for a lifetime of learning.
+Magic Lantern Montessori is a non-profit preschool, located in Columbia City.
+The school provides an intimate environment that nurtures children, parents, and staff.
+We emphasize community and diversity through The Montessori Method, Social Thinking, and Reflective Practice.
+This rich, diverse curriculum touches on many different aspects of life, family and community.
+The Montessori philosophy creates an environment that is creative and nurturing allowing the children to discover, grow, learn and to their fullest potential.
+Our Social Emotional Learning is based on Social Thinking Curriculum and fosters our ability to understand our needs and builds skills for us get those needs met in ways that align with community.

 What Is Montessori?